saadshaikh-hub/L-T_COURSE_TASKS/README.md

-# Deep Learning Project Tasks
+# Deep Learning Project Tasks By L@T EduTech

 This repository contains code implementations and reports for a series of tasks related to Deep Learning, covering a range of techniques and architectures.
 Each task is designed to enhance understanding of different aspects of neural networks, regularization, image classification, augmentation, transfer learning, and generative models.